Accounting for Missing Data in Public Health Research Using a Synthesis of Statistical and Mathematical Models: Methods

 Starting with $E[Y \mid X^* = 1]$, recall that this is the region with positivity which means standard statistical methods for missing data can be applied.
 Specifically, we can rely on those previous conditional exchangeability with positivity assumptions limited to those aged 8-17.
 These assumptions allow us to use the previously described g-computation procedure limited to those aged 8-17.
 Here, we use the following saturated model

 which places no parametric constraints on the relationship between age and SBP for those aged 8-17.
 Unlike the extrapolation approach for dealing with nonpositivity, this statistical model does not require there to be a linear relationship between age and SBP for those ages 8-17.
-Alternatively, one could use a parametric model here, but that is not necessary for the synthesis approach.

 Now we turn attention to $E[Y \mid X^* = 0]$.
 To reiterate, SBP was never measured for $X^* = 0$ in the data.
 Therefore, we need to look outside the available NHANES data to make progress.
 To start, one might consider plugging in extreme but still plausible values for the mean among 2-7 year olds (e.g., 70 to 120 mm Hg) \cite{zivich_synthesis_2025}.
+Plugging in these values provides a range of plausible values for $\mu$, often referred to as bounds \cite{manskiPartialIdentificationMissing2005}.
+These bounds provide a simple sensitivity analysis that only relies on the assumption that the true $E[Y \mid X^* = 0]$ lies somewhere within the chosen range.
+How $\mu$ changes across the range of plausible values can also be plotted to further explore the bounds.

-This approach provides a range or bound on the set of possible values for $\mu$.
-Rather than this approach, we build a mathematical model to fill-in the missing values for those aged 2-7 based on published SBP distributions for US children and adolescents \cite{flynn_clinical_2017}.
+When additional external information is available, we can move beyond a sensitivity analysis and instead build a mathematical model to fill-in the missing values.
+Here, values for those aged 2-7 are imputed based on published SBP distributions for US children and adolescents \cite{flynn_clinical_2017}.
 The imputed values from the mathematical model come from random draws of age, gender, and height percentile specific SBP distributions.
 Here, we assume normal distributions under the assumption that the mean is equal to the median and the standard deviation is approximated from the 90\textsuperscript{th} percentile.
 Use of this mathematical model to fill-in missing values of SBP is justified by the assumption that the given external information is accurate for our context.
 Here, accurate external information for our context means that the source population for the published SBP descriptive statistics and NHANES population are similar for all other predictors of SBP besides age, gender, and height.
 This assumption would be violated, for example, if weight were distributed differently across data sources.
 As NHANES and the published SBP distributions are both intended to be representative of the US population, we expect any differences to be small.